Sony group offers EU concessions for EMI unit buy

 Sony's consortium is expected to cite existing strong competition in the music publishing business and also collecting societies' pricing power as part of its arguments to EU regulators.

-It will also cite the growing presence of online music distributors such as Apple (AAPL.O), Amazon (AMZN.O) and Spotify.
+It will also cite the growing presence of online music distributors such as Apple, Amazon and Spotify.

-Impala, a trade organisation representing Europe's independent music companies, has called on the commission to block the deal, saying it would give Sony excessive power and would result in an overly concentrated market.
+Impala, a trade organization representing Europe's independent music companies, has called on the commission to block the deal, saying it would give Sony excessive power and would result in an overly concentrated market.

 Last Friday, the EU watchdog opened an in-depth investigation into Universal's bid to buy EMI's recorded music business, citing concerns about the combined group's potential high market share and increased market power.